Miss District of Columbia

 The Miss District of Columbia competition is the pageant that selects the representative for the District of Columbia in the Miss America Pageant.

 The District of Columbia pageant, which was suspended for some years during the 1960s and 1990s, is unusual in that many winners come from outside the district.
 Women are eligible to compete for the title if they attend school, work, or are ordinarily a resident in the District, and many students who have won the title come from out-of-state.

-Katie Wadman was crowned Miss District of Columbia 2025 on June 15, 2025 at UDC Theatre of the Arts in Washington, D.C.
-She will compete for the title of Miss America 2026.
+Evelyn Smith was crowned Miss District of Columbia 2026 on June 27, 2026, at UDC Theatre of the Arts in Washington, D.C.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.